markgoodyear/markgoodyear.github.io/_posts/2014-01-19-getting-started-with-gulp.md

 });
 {% endhighlight %}

+Here we use the `gulp.src` API to specify our input files.
 One thing to note is that we need to specify a reporter for JSHint.
 I'm using the default reporter, which should be fine for most people.
 More on this can be found [on the JSHint website](http://www.jshint.com/docs/reporters/).

 ### Compress Images